Albertsons: Failed acquisition by Kroger

 On October 14, 2022, Kroger announced its intent to merge with Albertsons, with Kroger acquiring all Albertsons shares and divesting some stores to secure regulatory approval.
 The $24.6 billion transaction was expected to close in early 2024.
 The announcement was met with criticism due to the potential for monopolies to form in some U.S. cities that have few other grocery chains, as well as food deserts that would form from store closures.

 On November 1, 2022, Washington Attorney General Bob Ferguson filed a lawsuit in King County Superior Court against Albertsons and Kroger seeking to halt the payment of a $4 billion dividend to Albertsons shareholders.
 The lawsuit aims to prevent Albertsons from winding down operations and preparing store closures during regulator review of the merger.
 Other state attorneys general have also investigated the merger according to Reuters.
 In February 2024, the FTC sued to block the acquisition stating that the deal would negatively impact consumer prices and workers' wages.

-In February 2024, the Federal Trade Commission (FTC) and attorney generals in eight states filed an anti-trust lawsuit to stop the merger.
+In February 2024, the Federal Trade Commission and attorneys general in eight states filed an anti-trust lawsuit to stop the merger.
 The case went to trial in August 2024.

 In October 2024, Albertsons settled a lawsuit filed by prosecutors in five California counties.
 The allegations include price overcharging and false weight advertising.

 In December 2024, "a federal court issued a preliminary injunction on Tuesday against the proposed merger of grocery giants Kroger and Albertsons, siding with the Biden administration. … The $25 billion deal would have merged the country's second and fourth-largest grocers by market share, with Kroger trailing only Walmart and Albertsons sitting behind Costco."